- Resources for New and Relocating Businesses

 Listen to what the child has to say.
 Do not try to "turn off" the talking or act as if it makes you uncomfortable.
 If you do this, you may inhibit the child's disclosure.
 Do not ask questions or put the child on the spot.

-The social worker from Child Protective Services is trained to get the information needed.
+The family services specialist from Child Protective Services is trained to get the information needed.
 It is best to keep the number of people the child must talk to at a minimum.

 Thank the child for telling and mention that it was the right thing to do.
 You might say, "This is a problem we need help with.
 We have special people who can help.
 They know all about this kind of thing and what needs to be done."